-- (1) don't have the minimal functional capacity to participate effectively in an outpatient program; - (2) have medical conditions that require more intensive oversight;
+- (1) don't have the minimal functional capacity to participate effectively in an outpatient program; - (2) have medical conditions that require more intensive oversight; - (3) are receiving large amounts of medications necessitating medication weaning or detoxification; or - (4) have complex medical or psychological diagnosis that benefit from more intensive observation and/or additional consultation during the rehabilitation process.

-- (3) are receiving large amounts of medications necessitating medication weaning or detoxification; or - (4) have complex medical or psychological diagnosis that benefit from more intensive observation and/or additional consultation during the rehabilitation process.
 (Keel, 1998) (Kool, 2005) (Buchner, 2006) (Kool, 2007) As with outpatient pain rehabilitation programs, the most effective programs combine intensive, daily biopsychosocial rehabilitation with a functional restoration approach.
-If a primary focus is drug treatment, the initial evaluation should attempt to identify the most appropriate treatment plan (a drug treatment /detoxification approach vs. a multidisciplinary/interdisciplinary treatment program).
-See Chronic pain programs, opioids; Functional restoration programs."
+If a primary focus is drug treatment, the initial evaluation should attempt to identify the most appropriate treatment plan (a drug treatment /detoxification approach vs. a multidisciplinary/interdisciplinary treatment program)."